aasignacion/swbc-7dof/README.md

 # swbc-7dof
 To run this program, download the SWBC library in http://stanford-wbc.sourceforge.net/doxy/tutorials-page.html.
+Moreover, the dependecies must be download and then build the SWBC properly.

+After this, copy the four files: Control_code.cpp, tutsim1.cpp, tutsim1.hpp, tutrob1.xml and CMakelist.txt.

 Details on SWBC: Stanford whole-body control contains library for whole body control of multi-link robot manipulator.
 Tutorial C++ program are provided for both joint-space and task-space controller.